ViktorLindstrm/ViktorLindstrm.github.io/_posts/2018-09-18-first_post.md

 Some info about my actual project, it is a development because I wanted to get a better understanding about OAuth2 and OpenID Connect, and the relation between.
-The programming is done in Erlang, mainly because i think it is fun to program, but the scaleability might come in handy later on.
+The programming is done in Erlang, mainly because i think it is fun to program in it, but also the scaleability might come in handy later on.
 The webserver is an Erlang webserver called ["Cowboy"](https://github.com/ninenines/cowboy).
 It fits in the overall flow nicely and is mostly used for the API and the very minimal webfront to do the login and management.

 It is not done, so much is still to do, and alot to write about.
 But it is a functioning OAuth2 Authorization Server.
 That means that it complies (mostly)